Harold Hillman: Charitable work

 Hillman was a founder member of Amnesty International, and later produced research for the charity.

 Career

 Hillman was Reader in Physiology at the University of Surrey from 1965 until 1989, when he took early retirement after being threatened with loss of tenure.
 He wrote in 1996: "I believe that I am the only tenured academic in Britain who has lost his tenure because of his or her scientific views."

 In 1997, he was awarded the Ig Nobel Peace Prize for his report "The Possible Pain Experienced During Execution by Different Methods."

 Harold Hillman died peacefully of heart failure on 5 August 2016.
 He was survived by his wife, their children, and their grandchildren.

 Personal life

-Hillman was born to David Hillman, a well known producer of stained glass, who was the son of Rabbi Shmuel Yitzchak Hillman.
+Hillman was born to David Hillman (artist), a well known producer of stained glass, who was the son of Rabbi Shmuel Yitzchak Hillman.
 His brothers were Ellis Hillman and Mayer Hillman, and he was a cousin of Isaac Herzog.